 So if you have bee hives remember to talk to your bees and plant lots of bee-loving flowers in your garden.

 Celtic mythology is an endless source of gold for an author.
-It is easy to weave a few strands through a novel to make it a more layered story.
+It is easy to add to a novel to make it more layered.
 I was recently researching Celtic traditions and came across the earliest-known Celtic calendar, the Coligny calendar, now in the Palais des Arts, Lyon.
 Each year is divided into thirteen months.

 The original Celtic year